Skip to main content

 • Investigation and Discipline

-Under the Law on Audit of 1994 (Article 15), investigation and discipline (I&D) of auditors is performed by the Chamber of Auditors of Azerbaijan Republic (CAAR).
-Article 8 of the CAAR Regulations details the rules and procedures for I&D of auditors and the Ethics, Disputes, and Disciplinary Committee oversees CAAR’s I&D function.
+Under the Law on Audit of 1994, as amended, investigation and discipline of auditors is performed by the Chamber of Auditors of the Azerbaijan Republic (CAAR).
+CAAR’s Ethics, Disputes, and Disciplinary Committee oversees the I&D function for auditors and audit firms.

-CAAR conducted a self-assessment of its I&D system against SMO 6 requirements and identified gaps in (i) the range of sanctions; (ii) activities undertaken to ensure that the public is aware of the I&D system; and (iii) publicizing the results of I&D proceedings.
+CAAR has assessed its I&D system against SMO 6 requirements and identified gaps in the range of sanctions available, activities undertaken to ensure public awareness of the system, and publicizing the results of disciplinary proceedings.
+The system is operational for auditors, but these gaps indicate that it is not fully aligned with SMO 6.

-Additionally, since 2019, the amended Law of the Republic of Azerbaijan on Accounting introduced a requirement for certification of professional accountants and their mandatory membership in an accredited PAO by the Ministry of Finance.
-Accredited PAOs must have in place a system for investigating and disciplining their members.
-To date, there are 3 accredited professional accountants’ organizations in Azerbaijan: Association of Professional Financial Managers of Azerbaijan (APFM), Azerbaijan Accountants and Risk Professionals Association (ARPA), and the Young Accountants Union (YAU).
+In addition, the Law on Accounting introduced mandatory certification of certain professional accountants and their membership in a professional accountancy organization accredited by the Ministry of Finance.
+Accredited PAOs are required to have systems for investigating and disciplining their members.
+As of the latest available information, the accredited PAOs are the Association of Professional Financial Managers of Azerbaijan (APFM), the Azerbaijan Accountants and Risk Professionals Association (ARPA), and the Young Accountants Union (YAU).

 Current Status: Partially Adopted